777arc/PySDR/content/cyclostationary.rst

  <span style="display: table; margin: 0 auto; font-size: 20px;">Co-authored by <a href="https://www.linkedin.com/in/samuel-brown-vt">Sam Brown</a></span>

 In this chapter we demystify cyclostationary signal processing (a.k.a.
-CSP), a relatively niche area of RF signal processing that is used to analyze or detect (often in very low SNR!) signals that exhibit cyclostationary properties, such as most modern digitial modulation schemes.
+CSP), a relatively niche area of RF signal processing that is used to analyze or detect (often in very low SNR!) signals that exhibit cyclostationary properties, such as most modern digital modulation schemes.
 We cover the Cyclic Autocorrelation Function (CAF), Spectral Correlation Function (SCF), Spectral Coherence Function (COH), conjugate versions of these functions, and how they can be applied.
 This chapter includes several full Python implementations, with examples that involve BPSK, QPSK, OFDM, and multiple combined signals.

 ****************
 Introduction